dipti-55/Hand-Gesture-Controlled-Quiz-Game/README.md

 ## 🔥 Highlights

 - **Touch-Free Interface**: A unique approach to conducting quizzes without any physical interaction.
-- **Interactive Feedback**: Provides immediate visual cues for selections.
+- **Interactive Feedback**: Provides immediate visual cues for selections, progress bar and timer.
 - **Customizable**: Easily modify the quiz questions by editing the `Mcqs.csv` file.